Supporting the Economy and Financial System in Response to COVID-19

 COVID-19 and the Economy

 The COVID-19 pandemic is primarily a public health issue, but it is also having a major impact on the economy and the financial system.
-In response to the pandemic, countries have restricted the movement of people across borders and implemented social distancing measures.
+In response to the pandemic, countries restricted the movement of people across borders and implemented social distancing measures.
 The result has been major disruptions to economic activity across the world.
-This is likely to remain the case for some time yet as efforts continue to contain the virus.

 Lower the Cash Rate Target to 0.1 Per cent

 The Reserve Bank Board reduced the cash rate twice in March 2020, to 0.25 per cent, and to 0.1 per cent on 3 November 2020.
-This is boosting the cash flow of businesses and the household sector as a whole.
-It is also helping Australia's trade-exposed industries through the exchange rate.
-At the same time, low interest rates do have negative consequences for some people, especially those relying on interest income.
-The Reserve Bank Board has discussed these consequences, but the evidence is that lower interest rates do benefit the community as a whole.
+This boosted the cash flow of businesses and the household sector as a whole.
+It also helped Australia's trade-exposed industries through the exchange rate.
+Given the progress towards full employment and the evidence on prices and wages, the Board decided it was appropriate to start the process of normalising monetary conditions by raising the cash rate in May 2022.

 More details: